Keyeric/Lambda/README.md

 # Website now called Lambda
-My personal website that will continue to grow as i do
+My personal website that will continue to grow as I do